Liangxiaoyou/autorun/README.md

 ## enviroment
 use Qt creator 4.15.0 to develop

-Based on Qt 5.15.2
+Based on Qt 5.15.2，Qtcore6

-can be run at
+can be run at  win10

+use cmake to develop.

 ## other
 ## todo